There are a number of festivals, holidays and other events celebrated in Dublin each year.

 For a stay of less than three months, travellers from the Schengen area, as well as those from the countries of the European Union not included in the area, need only be in possession of a national identity card or a passport valid for the duration of their stay in order to enter Ireland.

-As a general rule, all other travellers are subject to visa requirements, although citizens of some countries may enter Ireland for a short stay of up to 90 days without a visa.
+As a general rule, extra-European travellers are subject to visa requirements, although citizens of some countries may enter Ireland for a short stay of up to 90 days without a visa.

 To find out whether you will need to obtain a visa for your stay, visit the website of the Irish Naturalization and Immigration Service: